Kormakitis

 Kormakitis (Cypriot Arabic: Kurmajit; Κορμακίτης, Kormakítis; Kormacit or Koruçam) is a small village in Cyprus.
 It is under the de facto control of Northern Cyprus.
 Kormakitis is one of four traditionally Maronite villages in Cyprus, the other three being Asomatos, Agia Marina and Karpaseia.
-The Maronites of Kormakitis traditionally speak their own variety of Arabic called Cypriot Maronite Arabic (CMA) in addition to Greek and recently Turkish and they follow the Catholic Maronite Church.
+The Maronites of Kormakitis traditionally speak their own variety of Arabic called Cypriot Maronite Arabic (CMA) in addition to Greek and recently Turkish, and they follow the Catholic Maronite Church.
 Cape Kormakitis is named after the village.

 All of the remaining Maronite villagers are elderly.
 The Republic of Cyprus government gives those who stayed in the north pensions of $670 a month per couple and around $430 for an individual.
 It also pays instructors to teach CMA, and funds week-long summer visits by young Maronites to put them in touch with their communal roots.
 Maronites also receive help from the United Nations.
 Every two weeks UN troops make the trip from Nicosia to deliver food, water, fuel and medical supplies across the border to the north's Maronite population.
-The UN aid convoy is manned by soldiers from the 12 Regiment Royal Artillery.
+The UN aid convoy is composed of soldiers from the 12 Regiment Royal Artillery.
 Aid is funded by the Republic of Cyprus government but is delivered by the UN.

 During the weekends the population of Kormakitis increases to more than 600 as displaced former residents return to visit relatives and celebrate Mass.
 Access has been made easier since 2003 when the Turkish Cypriot authorities relaxed rules on visits to Northern Cyprus.
 Many Maronites who were displaced from Kormakitis have renovated and upgraded the village and homes for weekend use.